clicknium/clicknium-docs/doc/api/python/uielement/hover.md

 # hover
 ***def hover(self, timeout: int = 30) -> None***

-Hover on the element, The mouse will move upon the element for a while.
+Hover on the element, and the mouse will move upon the element for a while.

 **Parameters:**
     &emsp;**timeout**: int